arnaud-schuele/arnaud-schuele/README.md

 ### Welcome to my GitHub page 👋

-I am a PhD candidate in Development Economics aiming to leverage quantitative methods and data visualization techniques in research on impact investing and poverty alleviation.
-In particular, I am interested in:
+I am a PhD candidate in Development Economics.
+I aim to leverage quantitative methods and data visualization techniques in research on impact investing and poverty alleviation.
-- time series;
-- network science;
-- causal & predictive econometrics;
-- applied statistics.

 This GitHub page compiles some projects undertaken during my studies or beyond.
-This page's findings, figures, and views are mine and do not engage any other party.
+The findings, figures, and views on this page are mine and do not represent those of any other party.

 ### Languages and tools